brown-ccv/ccv-website-content/services/visualization/cave.md

 ---
 title: Cave

-tagTitle: Cave - Center for Computation and Visualization
-tagDescription: Learn more about the Cave, a fully-immersive display system available to all researchers and educators at Brown.
+description: Learn more about the Cave, a fully-immersive display system available to all researchers and educators at Brown.

-date: 2019-01-22 18:29:50 +0000
-category: Visualization Systems
+fa:
+  prefix: fal
-icon:
+  icon: dungeon
-lead: Our fully-immersive display system
-haas: true

 ---
 The Cave is a [TAN VR-Cube](http://www.barco.com/en/products-solutions/cubic-immersive-virtual-environment.aspx), an 8' cubic room in which 3-D images are projected on the walls and the floor.
 CrystalEyes LCD-shutter glasses provide stereo depth-perception, and a variety of Intersense and Polhemus tracking devices allow software to track the user's position.
 The Cave also has a multi-speaker sound system that provides positional audio.
 Software packages available through CCV allow the Cave to be used for a variety of purposed, including volume visualization, molecular visualization, and simple 3-D model manipulation.